deepuabi17/openbmc/README.md

 #### step 4
 Built file will be located at: arm-softmmu/qemu-system-arm

-This is contributed by Deepika E
+This is contributed by Deepika Elumalai